LukioTools/trioprint/README.md

 7. **Updates**:
    - For firmware updates, use the OTA feature or connect via USB to the ESP32 for updates after assembling the printer.
 Printers own USB port can't be used!
 Currently versioning is based on time at compile. (`__TIME__`) And if new version is detected, your preferences are reseted because memory layout might have been changed.

-### Note for ESP32 Without SD Card
-If your ESP32 does not have an SD card, you can still use TrioPrint by uploading the necessary files directly to the ESP32's flash memory.
-Ensure you configure the firmware accordingly to access the files from flash instead of an SD card.

 ## Development and features
 | Feature                  | ESP32 | ESP8266|